bitst0rm-pub/Formatter/README.md

 Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.

+Update:

+- Cloning this repo for *contribution* should be done outside the ST context, as Formatter will automatically remove its `.git` folder to prevent conflicts with some sort of ST4 built-in feature.

 **Key features:**

 - Supports more than 70 major programming languages.